Pre Tax vs Post Tax Deductions

 - Scholarships or tuition reimbursement above IRS limits

-Section 125 elections are generally irrevocable for the plan year — you can't change your FSA or health insurance elections mid-year unless you experience a qualifying life event (QLE) such as marriage, divorce, birth/adoption of a child, or loss of other coverage.
-This is why it's critical to make thoughtful elections during open enrollment rather than defaulting to last year's choices.
+Section 125 elections are generally irrevocable for the plan year.
+You cannot change your FSA election or health insurance mid-year unless you experience a qualifying life event (QLE) — marriage, divorce, birth or adoption of a child, or loss of other coverage.
+This is why it's worth spending real time on your open enrollment decisions rather than just clicking through to last year's defaults.

 Open Enrollment: How to Optimize Your Pre-Tax Elections

-Open enrollment is typically a 2–4 week annual window during which employees can change their benefit elections.
-This is your opportunity to maximize pre-tax advantages for the upcoming year.
+Open enrollment is typically a 2–4 week annual window to change benefit elections.
+This is your best opportunity each year to maximize pre-tax advantages.

 Pre-Enrollment Checklist:

-1. Review your current year's FSA spending — are you using what you elect?
+1. Review your current year's FSA spending — did you use what you elected?
+Adjust accordingly.

-2. Check your 401(k) contribution percentage — are you capturing the full employer match?
+2. Check your 401(k) percentage — are you capturing the full employer match?

 3. Has your family situation changed?
-New child, marriage, divorce all affect optimal elections.
+Marriage, new child, divorce — all affect optimal elections.

-4. What is your estimated healthcare spending for the upcoming year?
+4. What are your estimated healthcare costs for the upcoming year (planned procedures, prescriptions)?

-5. Are you on an HDHP?
-If so, are you funding your HSA?
+5. Are you enrolled in an HDHP?
+If so, are you maxing your HSA?

-For healthy workers with low expected healthcare spending, an HDHP often makes financial sense:
+For workers with low expected healthcare spending, an HDHP often makes financial sense:

 - Lower monthly premium (pre-tax savings)